Our Product &

 Titanium slag manufacturing process

-Manufacturing of titanium slag is carried out by the carbothermal reduction process of ilmenite concentrate (titanium ore) in an electric arc ore-thermal furnace of alternating current with graphite electrodes.
-The melting process is one-stage and batch type.
-Reduction smelting of titanium ore in ore-thermal furnaces is a process of metallurgical enrichment with titanium due to the separation of iron.
-In the process of smelting, there will be two products produced: titanium slag (main product) and iron co-metal(by-product).
-Both products are tapped in liquid form into moulds and air-cooled.
-Then titanium slag cakes will be crushed and sized to 106-850 microns.
-Titanium slag production does not generate any hard or fluid wastes.
-The dust generated during the crushing process and gas treatment is recycled into the furnace and the gases released from the furnace are treated and released to the atmosphere as per the environmental norms.
-Ilmenites are carefully chosen based on purity and composition to produce titanium slag with minimum impurities.
+Titanium is produced through the carbothermic reduction process of ilmenite concentrate (titanium ore) in an electric arc furnace operating on alternating current using graphite electrodes.
+The smelting process is a single-stage, batch-type operation.
+The reductive smelting of titanium ore in the arc furnace serves as a titanium beneficiation process, achieved by separating the iron content.
+During the smelting process, two products are formed: titanium slag and Co-metal (pig iron) Both products are tapped in molten form into molds and air-cooled.
+After cooling, the titanium slag is crushed and screened to a size range of 106–850 microns.
+The production of titanium slag does not generate any solid or liquid waste.
+Dust generated during crushing and gas treatment is recycled back into the furnace, while furnace off-gases are treated and released into the atmosphere in compliance with environmental standards.
+Ilmenite is carefully selected based on its purity and composition to produce titanium slag with the lowest possible level of impurities.

 Titanium Slag (Chloride type)